egotist0/algorithm/README.md

 # algorithm

-This is my own experience with some of the questions, mainly including Common data structures
+This is my own experience with some algorithms, mainly including common data structures and algorithms
 + Use of stl
 + graph algorithms
 + String algorithms